Cold Advisory: Feb. 7:All fares are waived Saturday, Feb. 7, through the end of service due to the cold advisory.

 • Reinforce capital project priorities

 COTA’s SRTP is part of the Mid-Ohio Regional Planning Commission (MORPC) Transportation Improvement Program (TIP) process.
 Both the SRTP and TIP are updated every 2 years.
-You can learn more about that the TIP process here.
+You can learn more about the TIP process on MORPC’s website.

 MORPC